10 September 2021

 Customer journeys: The first step is to map out the customer journey.
 There may be more than one.
 Understanding how the customer seeks the product or service and tailoring your place strategy to better match their process is the essential first step.
 For example, consumers expect milk to be available within a few minutes drive; this pretty much dictates an intensive distribution strategy.
 However, as in all things, don't discount the possibility of disruptive innovation.
 What if milk went back to being delivered door-to-door like in the good 'ole days?

-What are the competitors doing: Since the place strategy is a source of competitive advantage it is essential to understand how the competitor's are solving the same consumer problem.
+What are the competitors doing: Since the place strategy is a source of competitive advantage it is essential to understand how competitors are solving the same consumer problem.
 Clearly, you need to either match what they are doing, develop something superior, or conversely decide to strip the cost of the place strategy in favor of achieving a price, product, or promotion advantage.

 Distribution strategy: A critical part of the place strategy is deciding on distribution.
 It drives the decision making for all other elements in the place strategy.
 Again, plenty of opportunity for innovation exists through changing the distribution strategy.
 Many companies are setting-up web shops and shipping via 3PL's (Third Party Logistics) providers to escape the tyranny of the retail chains or closing down their company owned bricks-and-mortar retail outlets.
 However, going online means providing a content rich showcase experience - is it enough to just provide one picture and a paragraph description?